SeanEtherington/SQL_Project_Data_Roles/README.md

 - **Programming Libraries (Pandas, NumPy):** Specific libraries like Pandas and NumPy for Python are crucial for data manipulation and analysis tasks.
 Roles that emphasize these skills often come with salaries reflecting their technical complexity and the specialized knowledge required.

 An example of a job is the Associate Director - Data Insights position at AT&T, offering an annual salary of $255,829 This role requires expertise in SQL, Python, and R for data manipulation and analysis, along with proficiency in Azure for cloud-based data management.
-Additionally, skills in Tableau are essential for visualizing insights derived from data analysis.

 ### 3. In-Demand Skills for Data Analysts

-This query highlighted the skills that appear most frequently in job postings, guiding attention to areas where there is significant demand.
+This query highlighted the skills that appear most frequently in job postings:
 ``` sql
 SELECT
     skills,